ProtoSchool/munich/README.md

 - start reading the tutorials of [ProtoSchool](https://proto.school)
 - become a member of our [meet-up group](https://www.meetup.com/de-DE/Munich-IPFS-User-Group/)
-- discuss about your issue on [the IPFS forum](https://discuss.ipfs.io/t/protoschool-munich/4777)
+- discuss your issue on [the IPFS forum](https://discuss.ipfs.io/t/protoschool-munich/4777)

 ---